caleb531/automata/README.md

 # Automata

 *Copyright 2016-2023 Caleb Evans*
 *Released under the MIT license*

 [![tests](https://github.com/caleb531/automata/actions/workflows/tests.yml/badge.svg)](https://github.com/caleb531/automata/actions/workflows/tests.yml)
 [![Coverage Status](https://coveralls.io/repos/caleb531/automata/badge.svg?branch=main)](https://coveralls.io/r/caleb531/automata?branch=main)

-Automata is a Python 3 library which implements the structures and algorithms for finite automata, pushdown automata, and Turing machines.
+Automata is a Python 3 library implementing structures and algorithms for manipulating finite automata, pushdown automata, and Turing machines.
+A number of these algorithms have been optimized and are suitable for working with large inputs.
+Visualization logic has also been implemented.
+This package is suitable for both researchers that wishing to manipulate automata, and for users in educational contexts.

 The library requires Python 3.8 or newer.

 Huge thanks to [@eliotwrobson][eliotwrobson], [@YtvwlD][YtvwlD],
 [@dengl11][dengl11], [@Tagl][Tagl], [@lewiuberg][lewiuberg],